-conf Input file to sort, or standard input.
+conf Input file or standard input.

-stanza, -s Name of the conf file stanza to retrieve. attribute,attr, -a Name of the conf file attribute to retrieve. missing-okay Ignore missing stanzas and attributes. -o,output File where the filtered results are written.
+stanza, -s Name of the stanza within CONF to retrieve. attribute,attr, -a Name of attribute within STANZA to retrieve. missing-okay Ignore missing stanzas and attributes. -o,output File where the filtered results are written.
 Defaults to standard out.